cypress-io/cypress/cypress/v0.0/documentation/1-Getting Started/1-Writing Your First Test.md

 # Folder Structure

-After adding your project, Cypress will automatically scaffold out a suggested folder structure.
+After adding a new project project, Cypress will automatically scaffold out a suggested folder structure.
 By default it will create:

 ```text
 /cypress